Marcello Fantoni Table Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Fantoni Ceramic Studio, via Bolognese, Florence, Italy.

-Other versions: Table lamps were produced in many variations.
+Other versions: This Marcello Fantoni table lamp exists in many variations.

 The style of these type of lamps is often named Brutalist.
 Not to be confused with the Brutalist architecture, or Brutalism from more or less the same period.
 That’s something completely different.

 Marcello Fantoni was born in 1915 in Florence, Italy.
 He started with the study of ceramics at the age of 12 in the Art Institute of Florence (Accademia d’Arte).
 He graduated as a master of art in 1934.